Muterra/doc-golix/spec.md

 # Static binding (MOBS)

 + Preferred stored file extension: no extension
++ Secondary stored file extension: .muid
-+ Secondary stored file extension: .mobs
++ Tertiary stored file extension: .mobs

 MOBS must be stored by a persistence provider until, and only until, they are cleared by a debinding.